-2020 has impacted all corners of society and this week in England & Wales the focus is on ‘A’ Level students.
+Recent events have impacted all corners of society and in England & Wales the focus has shifted onto ‘A’ Level students.
 So many it seems feel they have been wrongly graded and understandably feel upset.
 It’s been interesting hearing the different reactions, from anger to acceptance.

 This possibly doesn’t help them right now, though I feel it’s true.
 Qualifications on paper very soon become less important as experience and confidence take over.

 My partner didn’t get in to her first choice of university but achieved Distinction in her second choice and bagged herself a well-paid first job in a fast-growing marketing agency.
 Her first choice course was tourism, not sure she would have hit the ground running quite as fast in that field.

 At agricultural college, where I learnt how to shear, I struggled to hold the sheep in the right place let alone get the wool off in one piece!
 Now it is a different story.
 I walk the sheep through the process as if it is a dance between the two of us.